 The gas has acquired potential energy at the macroscopic level.
 Then the gas can expand and be able to do mechanical work.
 For example, in thermal machines.

 Conversion of heat energy to electricity

-However, when it comes to calorific energy calories are also commonly used (lime).
-A calorie is the amount of energy that is needed to raise one gram centigrade of water.
-A calorie equals 4.18 joules.
+However, when it comes to heat energy, calories (lime) are also often used.
+A calorie is the amount of energy it takes to raise a centigrade to a gram of water.
+One calorie equals 4.18 joules.